-Take a special tour of the exhibition Kasten in the Mid-Hudson Valley, led by Sanford Levy.
+Take a special tour of the exhibition Kasten from Mid-Hudson Valley Collections, led by Sanford Levy.

-Over a dozen American-made kasten from the HHS Permanent Collection and selected loans will be featured in the Jean Hasbrouck House and the Abraham Hasbrouck House, to complement the exhibition Living in Style: Selections from the George Way Collection of Dutch Fine and Decorative Art.
+Over a dozen American-made kasten from the HHS Permanent Collection and selected loans are featured in the Jean Hasbrouck House and the Abraham Hasbrouck House.

 Although variations exist, the typical kast (plural kasten) is a large, free-standing cupboard or wardrobe with two paneled doors surmounted by an over-scaled, molded cornice.
 The cupboard usually sits on a base with a single drawer or drawers and ball-shaped feet.
 Some simpler versions made by country craftsmen feature cut-out or stylized feet and may or may not have drawers.